 Following an extensive review of operations, the Committee determined that the association had run its course, achieveing all it had set out to do and more.

 The final plan was to use the remaining funds to set up a 5 year businees advice partnership with the Bishop Heber High School, whereby pupils could bring their business ideas to the committee for assessment.
 The committee would then appoint a mentor and award a £600 grant to the individual to help "kick start" the business of their choice.

-In the event, this never materialised with the school pulling out.
+In the event, this never materialised with the school pulling out of the negotiations.

-The remaining funds were then donated to Malpas and Tilston to pay for Christmas lights.
+The remaining funds were then donated to Malpas and Tilston to pay for their Christmas lights.

-However, contact details of the local business memebers are still on file, perhaps waiting for Biznet to restart again.
+However, contact details of the local business members are still on file, perhaps waiting for Biznet to restart again.